 - 4-1003 During the Course of Work

 Section 10 General Construction

-Section 10, “General Construction,” of the Standard Specifications includes the general requirements for construction work that applies to all projects unless otherwise specified.
+Section 10, “General,” of the Standard Specifications includes the general requirements for construction work that applies to all projects unless otherwise specified.

 Review Section 87-21, “Existing Electrical Systems,” of the Standard Specifications.